syl20bnr/spacemacs-elpa-mirror/melpa/exwm-x-readme.txt

 1. Window operate buttons in mode-line.
 2. Move or resize a floating-window without press WIN key.
 3. Jump-or-exec, which will switch to an exist app instead of launch it again.
-4. dmenu, just dynamic menu
+4. Dmenu, just dynamic menu

 ** Pictures
 1. Tilling windows